 Prep your wild leeks with a good wash.
 Then separate the tops from the bottoms.

-Melt 3 tablespoons of butter in your heavy bottomed pot.
+Melt 3 tablespoons of butter in your heavy-bottomed pot.
 Add in the chopped part of the ramps and the garlic.
-Cook 5 minutes, until softened, then add in the rice.
+Cook for 5 minutes, until softened, then add in the rice.
 Cook another 3 minutes, stirring the rice around the pot to prevent sticking.

-Now remove the rice from the burner and add in the sliced ramp leaves, Parmesan, parsley, lemon zest and juice, and the remaining tablespoon of butter.
+Now remove the rice from the burner and add sliced ramp leaves, Parmesan, parsley, lemon zest and juice, and the remaining tablespoon of butter.
 Stir everything together to combine.